 1.4 Forest Management Standard Principles

-SFI Program Participants believe forest landowners have an important stewardship responsibility and a commitment to society, and they recognize the importance of maintaining viable commercial, family forest, and conservation forest land bases.
-They support sustainable forestry practices on forestland they manage, and promote it on other lands.
-They support efforts to protect private property rights, and to help all private landowners manage their forestland sustainably.
-In keeping with this responsibility, SFI Program Participants shall have a written policy (or policies) to implement and achieve the following principles:
+SFI Certified Organizations believe forest landowners have an important stewardship responsibility and a commitment to society, and they recognize the importance of maintaining viable commercial, family forest, and conservation forest land bases.
+They support sustainable forestry on forestland they manage, and promote it on other lands.
+They support efforts to safeguard private property rights, and to help all private landowners manage their forestland sustainably.
+In keeping with this responsibility, SFI Certified Organizations shall have a written policy (or policies) to implement and achieve the following principles:

 1. Sustainable Forestry

-To practice sustainable forestry to meet the needs of the present without compromising the ability of future generations to meet their own needs by practicing a land stewardship ethic that integrates reforestation and the managing, growing, nurturing and harvesting of trees for useful products and ecosystem services such as the conservation of soil, air and water quality, carbon, biological diversity, wildlife and aquatic habitats, recreation and aesthetics.
+To practice sustainable forestry to meet the needs of the present while promoting the ability of future generations to meet their own needs by practicing a land stewardship ethic that integrates reforestation and the managing, growing, nurturing and harvesting of trees for useful products and ecosystem services such as the conservation of soil, air and water quality, climate change mitigation, biological diversity, wildlife and aquatic habitats, recreation and aesthetics.

 2. Forest Productivity and Health